 Mailjet’s free version allows you to send 6,000 emails per month with a daily limit of 200 emails.

-Getting your emails opened doesn't have to depend on luck.
-These are some of the ways in which you can give yourself a better opening rate.
+Here are some of the ways in which you can get yourself a better opening rate.

 Sending emails to your subscribers at the right time has a huge impact on whether it gets opened.